 AUTHORITIES IN SUPPORT OF PETITION

-TO ENFORCE CIVIL INVESTIGATIVE DEMANDS
+TO ENFORCE CIVIL INVESTIGATIVE DEMANDS INTRODUCTION

 The United States has filed a petition to enforce Civil Investigative Demands (CIDs) issued by the Antitrust Division of the United States Department of Justice to Time Warner, Inc. (Warner); Sony Corporation of America (Sony); PolyGram Holding, Inc. (PolyGram); EMI Music (EMI); Bertelsmann, Inc. (BMG); and MCA, Inc. (MCA), commonly referred to in the music industry as the "majors."
 The CIDs seek information related to an antitrust investigation of the majors' collective and potentially anticompetitive conduct in the United States and abroad.
 The CID document requests now at issue seek only documents located in the United States.
 Although the majors have produced some documents in response to the CIDs, they claim that the United States lacks jurisdiction to investigate any activities that occurred abroad; with minor exceptions, they have refused to produce any information and documents that in their opinion relate only to foreign activities.